Clinical Services Archive - Page 3 of 4 - Centre for Eye Health

 Carol Chu

 Carol received her Bachelor of Optometry and Graduate Certificate in Ocular Therapeutics from The University of New South Wales, also receiving the University Medal.
-She has worked in private and corporate optometric practices, joining the Centre for Eye Health in 2011.
-Carol is currently working with Guide Dogs NSW/ACT to develop a low vision clinic at CFEH Parramatta offering functional vision assessment for patients with significant vision loss.
+Carol has worked in private and corporate optometric practices, joining the Centre for Eye Health in 2011.
+Key achievements of Carol’s work at CFEH over the years include the development of a low vision clinic at CFEH Parramatta which offers functional vision assessment for patients with significant vision loss, delivery of numerous continuing education lectures, and completion of the Optometry Australia Advance Practice Recognition Program in Glaucoma.

 Dr Agnes Choi